Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Introduction

 From the bound, we get that, for every fixed $\alpha$, with high probability, sets of size $\alpha n$ in a random $d$-regular graph satisfy the definition of $\epsilon$ cut sparsification of the clique with

 A tight upper bound on $\epsilon$, which would come from an exact solution of \eqref{eq.js}, is likely to be $2/\sqrt{d}$ times the value of the Parisi formula evaluated at zero temperature and no external field (approximately $1.5264/\sqrt{d}$ \cite{PhysRevE.65.046137}), although we have not attempted to prove this.
+This is motivated by Jagganath and Sen's generalization reducing to the original Parisi formula at zero temperature and no external field, parameters which correspond to maximum bipartitions.